teanan1/TEANAIT1025/README.md

  co-opps

  To get co-opp i would need to do alotof reflection to deteremine rather i.t will be my set feild.
 I would explore skill sets and readiness as far as my ability to grasp what all is beig taught in our i.t class.

+Industry Associations / Student Organizations

+The student organiztion i chose to pick is Black American council.
+The purpose of B.A.C is to provide programs to support student rententionand academic success.
+I believe a membership would be benefical because it will allow me to experience black networking first hand and become more in tune with black successores.